The Bankrate promise

 The rules of repossession vary based on the state you live in.
 In most states, the lender can repossess the vehicle as soon as you are in default.
 Depending on your loan agreement, that could mean missing just one payment.

-There are several steps from missing a payment to the ultimate repossession of your vehicle.
-Based on your current situation, you can take the appropriate actions.
+There are several steps between missing a payment to the ultimate repossession of your vehicle.
+Based on your current situation, you can take the appropriate actions to prevent repossession.

 If you haven’t received any notice